 For detailed additional information about specific requirements, students are directed to the College of Public Health (CPH) Graduate Student Handbook and to The Ohio State University Graduate School Handbook.

 The MPH with specialization in biostatistics is most appropriate for individuals who either have or intend to earn another graduate degree such as an MD or Ph.D. in another field (other individuals are encouraged to consider our MS program).
 The most important background for biostatistics is good preparation in mathematics.
 A first course in probability and statistics is desirable, and any applied statistics courses are also helpful.
 Familiarity with a statistical package (SAS, R, STATA, SPSS, etc.) is also desirable, though not required.
 Close attention will be paid to grades in quantitative courses of any kind.
-GRE scores (verbal, quantitative, and analytical writing score) for MS applicants should be at the 50th percentile or higher, and many students score well above that, especially on the quantitative portion.
-The MPH degree does not require the GRE.
+GRE scores are optional, but if reported should be at the 50th percentile or higher, and many students score well above that, especially on the quantitative portion.

 For information regarding application materials, test scores and codes, and decision timelines see our frequently asked questions page.